Galileo-Galilei/kedro-mlflow/docs/source/05_pipeline_serving/04_hook_pipeline_ml.md

     ```yaml
     label_encoder:
-    type: pickle.PickleDataSet  # <- This must be any Kedro Dataset other than "MemoryDataSet"
+    type: pickle.PickleDataset  # <- This must be any Kedro Dataset other than "MemoryDataSet"
     filepath: data/06_models/label_encoder.pkl  # <- This must be a local path, no matter what is your mlflow storage (S3 or other)
     ```